 Are your belongings covered?

-Next, confirm how your luggage is covered for loss, theft and damage.
+Next, confirm how your luggage is covered, particularly for theft or damage.
 Are there individual item limits?
 What are they?
-Are laptops included?
-Is theft from inside a rental car excluded?
+Are electronic included?
+Is theft from inside a car excluded?
 What if your iPod falls in the Trevi Fountain?
-If anything is unclear, phone your agency – insurers are legally obliged to unravel the fine print in simple terms.
+If anything is unclear, phone your provider – insurers are legally obliged to unravel the fine print in simple terms.

 Important inclusions for your policy